aussig/BGS-Tally/tests/README.md

 At their most basic a test is just a matter of calling a BGS-Tally function and verifying the result or that the outcome is as expected.

-Testing can get quite sophisticated. pytests's monkeypatch capability can intercept individual functions enabling some advanced setup.
+Testing can get quite sophisticated. pytest's monkeypatch capability can intercept individual functions enabling some advanced setup.

 ### Running tests

 Setup a python virtual environment and install `pytest`.
-You an then run pytest from the command line or from within an IDE such as VS Code.
+You an then run `pytest` from the command line or from within an IDE such as VS Code.
 If you install the python debugger you can run the tests with the debugger enabling breakpoints and all that fun stuff.

+### Debugging tests

+With an IDE such as VS Code tests can be run using the python debugger to step through sections.

+### Test coverage

+`pytest-cov` enables code coverage.
+In VS Code which lines have, and have not, been executed are highlighted.

 ## Directories